 It is a requirement of the Charter that every tenant and other customer have their individual needs recognised, is treated fairly and with respect, and receives fair access to housing and housing services.
 We have a good understanding of the profile of our tenants and applicants on our housing list.
-At 31st March, 2018 we had 800 applicants on our housing list and of this number, 114 were applicants from ethnic minorities.
-We review our housing list annually to ensure all applicants on our list are actively seeking housing and to take account of changing needs and circumstances.
+At 31st March, 2019.
+We had 154 applicants on our housing list and of this number, 18 were applicants from ethnic minorities.
+We review our housing list annually, by month of registration to ensure all applicants on our list are actively seeking housing and to take account of changing needs and circumstances.